TIBCOSoftware/snappydata/docs/kubernetes.md

 - [Stop TIBCO ComputeDB Cluster on Kubernetes](#deletehelm)

 <a id= accesskubernetes> </a>
-### Accessing TIBCO ComputeDB Monitoring UI
+### Accessing TIBCO ComputeDB Monitoring Console

-The dashboards on the TIBCO ComputeDB Monitoring UI can be accessed using **snappydata-leader-public** service.
+The dashboards on the TIBCO ComputeDB Monitoring Console can be accessed using **snappydata-leader-public** service.
 To view the dashboard, type the URL in the web browser in the format: [externalIp:5050]().
 Replace *externalip* with the external IP address of the **snappydata-leader-public **service.

-**To access TIBCO ComputeDB Monitoring UI in Kubernetes:**
+**To access TIBCO ComputeDB Monitoring Console in Kubernetes:**

 1. Check the TIBCO ComputeDB services running in the Kubernetes cluster.</br>
 `kubectl get svc --namespace=snappy`</br> The output displays the external IP address of the **snappydata-leader-public** service as shown in the following image: ![Snappy-Leader-Service](./Images/services_Leader_Public.png)